SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/architecture.rst

 Details on the Pilot Manager and Transpiler can be found in the :doc:`Pilot and Transpiler Documentation <../pilot_documentation/main_pilot_documentation>`.

+Details on the Database can be found in the :doc:`Database Documentation <./database_documentation/main_database>`.

 .. image:: ../resources/images/qunicorn_component_interaction.png
   :width: 800
   :alt: Alternative text